-The Illinois General Assembly has made great strides in improving the way it addresses sexual harassment complaints.
-Reform for Illinois’ initiative, Senate Bill 1426, builds on that progress by increasing the transparency, independence, and fairness of investigations and the reporting process.
+Reform for Illinois’ initiative, Senate Bill 1426, increases the transparency, independence, and fairness of ethics investigations and reporting process.

 Senate Bill 1426 makes the following important changes: